 Lukas Set of 70 Colors

-For professional artists that want a full spectrum of colors at their fingertips, there's this extravagant set of 70 colors by Lukas.
+For professional artists who want a full spectrum of colors at their fingertips, there's this extravagant set of 70 colors by Lukas.
 All of these high-quality half-pan shades are packaged conveniently inside a wooden box for easy transportation.

 Frequently Asked Questions